.

 Alternative materials for food packaging are the subject of Intensive research and development work, with potential future options including food packaging made from seaweed, algae, and other biodegradable materials.

 While these new materials have exciting potential, advances in recycling have also opened economical options for reducing waste using traditional packaging materials such as paper and plastic.
-For example, post-consumer regrind (PCR) plastic is already a proven, food-safe option that can be flexibly adapted to different packaging needs by using different portions of PCR and “virgin” (non-recycled) plastics.
+For example, post-consumer regrind (PCR) plastic, available in different forms like rPET, is already a proven, food-safe option that can be flexibly adapted to different packaging needs by using different portions of PCR and “virgin” (non-recycled) plastics.

 Many food manufacturers are already working proactively to incorporate greater quantities of PCR material (even up to 100%).
 Moving forward, PCR and other sustainability solutions for food packaging will only become more critical to meeting customer desires and regulatory requirements.